 Potato chips should be crisp and ready to serve.
 Or once cool they can be saved in serving size bags to be eaten over a few days.

 If you use a more starchy white potato, you may want to rinse the potatoes after slicing to wash some of the starch away.
 The starch makes the potatoes more likely to stick to the pan.

-Potato chips from the store are not usually very healthy, but with a few minutes of preparation, you can have a healthy potato chip snack.
-If you have any tips for making this healthy potato chip recipe, or a favorite way to season your homemade chips please share them in the comment section below.
+If you have any tips for making this healthy potato chip recipe better or a favorite way to season your homemade chips please share them in the comment section below.